ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 ------------------------------------------

 .. note::
-    Users not building the SRW App to run on MacOS may skip to the :ref:`next section <BuildExecutables>`.
+    Users who are **not** building the SRW App on a MacOS machine may skip to the :ref:`next section <BuildExecutables>`.

-The SRW App can be built on MacOS systems, presuming HPC-Stack has already been successfully installed.
+The SRW App can be built on MacOS machines, presuming HPC-Stack has already been successfully installed.
 The following two options have been tested:

 * **Option 1:** MacBookAir 2020, M1 chip (arm64, running natively), 4+4 cores, Big Sur 11.6.4, GNU compiler suite v.11.2.0_3 (gcc, gfortran, g++); no MPI pre-installed